HudsonNock/Air-Hockey-Sim/README.md

 **Problem**: Defense is easier than offense, making rewards extremely sparse and hindering learning.

-### Improved Approach (Dense Rewards via Rollouts)
+### Improved Approach

 When the puck crosses the halfway line toward the opponent:

-1. **Rollout Simulation**: Perform Monte Carlo estimation with 20 rollouts, assuming the opponent remains stationary
+1. **Rollout Simulation**: Simulate the puck trajectory, assuming the opponent remains stationary
 2. **Reward Calculation**:
+   If the puck trajectory enters the opponents goal
    ```
    reward = E[success] × (20 + puck_velocity/2)
    ```
-   where `E[success]` is the expected probability of scoring from the rollouts assuming the opponent does not move.
-3. **Episode Termination**: Episode ends when puck crosses halfway, but simulation continues without reset
+   Otherwise, set the reward to 0.
+4. **Episode Termination**: If the puck trajectory doesn't enter the opponents goal end the episode, otherwise continue the episode.
+In either approach the simulation doesn't reset.

 **Benefits**:
-- Dense reward signal for offensive play
+- Dense reward signal for offensive play, along with frequent episode terminations making termination easier.
 - Velocity bonus encourages aggressive shots
 - Continuing simulation (without reset) maintains diverse state distribution
 - Prevents reward hacking where agent only cares to shoot frequently just to trigger halfway-line rewards

-*Note: Collision outcomes include stochasticity (see System Identification section), necessitating the Monte Carlo approach for accurate reward estimation.*
+- By not ending the episode when the trajectory of the puck enters the goal, we still encourage unpredictable shots which result in actual goals being scored giving a large reward boost.

 ---